darkwolfjazz/test-repo-ignore/README.md

-# Forked and now i am writing this
+# i have followed the steps and now i am writing this